Super Star (2002 film)

-Super Star is a 2002 Kannada film written by Upendra and directed by Nagathihalli Chandrashekhar, starring Upendra and Keerthi Reddy (in her Kannada debut).
-Although the film was originally conceived as a remake of the Hindi film Agnisakshi, the story was reworked following the Nepalese royal massacre involving King Dipendra.
-The film is notable for offering four alternate climaxes, which viewers could choose based on their interpretation.
-All these climaxes were based on the thought process of the character Sigaev found in Anton Chekhov's 1887 short story An Avenger.
+Super Star is a 2002 Indian Kannada film written by Upendra Rao and directed by Nagathihalli Chandrashekhar.
+It stars Upendra as Dipendra, the crown prince of Nepal, alongside Keerthi Reddy in her Kannada debut.
+The film was initially conceived as a remake of the Hindi film Agni Sakshi, but was reworked following the Nepalese royal massacre, in which Dipendra killed nine members of the Nepalese royal family before committing suicide.
+The revised film's plot was inspired by Anton Chekhov's 1887 short story An Avenger, and features multiple endings.